-- Provide the team leaders with a suitable tool for their resource management.
-This does not necessarily have to be the project managers’ system.
-But it should be able to collaborate with the latter.
+- Provide the team leaders with a resource management tool exactly matched to their needs.
+This should not be the project managers’ tool but must be able to collaborate with the latter.

 - Team leaders plan absences and all their team members’ activities – both operations and project activities.
 For projects, it is sufficient to plan a general commitment while detailed planning remains the project manager’s task.

 Your Benefits from Project Management Implementation via Resource Management

 - You have a clear overview of resource utilization in the teams.